-Saturation indexes include the Langelier Saturation Index, the Ryznar Stability Index and the Hamilton Index.
-This article addresses the scientific principles and formulas, limitations, application and similarities and differences between these Indexes.
+These indexes include the Langelier Saturation Index, the Ryznar Stability Index, and the Hamilton IndexTM.
+They are known as "Saturation Indexes."
+This fact sheet will address the scientific principles and formulas, the limitations, application, and the similarities and differences between these Indexes.